nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m1_organize-data-for-more-effective-analysis/p4_sort-data-using-sql/s3_pq_a_sql-sorting-queries.md

 ## Reflection

-The last query you ran returned births in three counties, sorted by year and county.
+## Question 1: The last query you ran returned births in three counties, sorted by year and county.
 Now, you want to identify the lowest number of births in Erie, Chautauqua, or Niagara counties between 2016 and 2018.
 Modify the previous query to order the data by Births in descending order to make this easy to identify.
 How many births occurred in the county with the highest number of births in one year?

-- 9916
+- `9916`: correct
 - 2114
 - 1299
 - 9870

-2.
-Question 2
+> A total of 9,916 births occurred in Erie County in 2016.
+To arrive at this answer, you needed to sort by birth instead of county and year.
+Adding DESC to the ORDER BY clause would sort the Births column in descending order to make this information easier to identify.

-In this activity, you practiced sorting data using SQL queries with `ORDER BY` and filtering data with `WHERE` clauses.
-In the text box below, write 2-3 sentences (40-60 words) in response to each of the following questions:
+## Question 2:In this activity, you practiced sorting data using SQL queries with `ORDER BY` and filtering data with `WHERE` clauses.
+In the text box below, write 2-3 sentences (40-60 words) in response to each of the following questions

 How can the `ORDER BY` clause help you organize and structure your data?